gautambaghel/terraform-google-terraform-cloud-agents/modules/tfc-agent-gke/README.md

-## Self Hosted TFC Agent on GKE
+# Self Hosted Terraform Cloud Agent on GKE

-This module handles the opinionated creation of infrastructure necessary to deploy Terraform Cloud Agent on GKE.
+This module handles the opinionated creation of infrastructure necessary to deploy Terraform Cloud Agents on Google Kubernetes Engine (GKE).

 This includes: